 Additional insight into the validity of the proposed discrete approach can be obtained by comparing the results obtained for specimens reinforced with 50 mm-long fibers placed at a fiber content of 0.2% with those obtained for specimens reinforced with 25 mm-long fibers placed at a fiber content of 0.4%.
-That is specimens with a constant value of $(\chi_w; \eta)$.
-As inferred from inspection of equation (9) the fiber-induced distributed tension is directly proportional to both the fiber content and the fiber aspect ratio.
+That is specimens with a constant value of $(\chi_w \cdot \eta)$.
+As inferred from inspection of Equations 17-19, the fiber-induced distributed tension is directly proportional to both the fiber content and the fiber aspect ratio.
 Consequently, the predicted equivalent shear strength parameters for the above combinations of fiber length and fiber content are the same.
-Figures 27 and 28 combine these experimental results.
+Figures 24 and 25 combine these experimental results.